 Radio includes 30,000+ radio stations from all over the world, SoundCloud stream allows you to stream songs, add them to your playlists, and if you also have a Spotify account, you can mix all those sources to create a perfect music collection.
 Now you don't need to switch between apps because VOX plays all of it.
 The equalizer has many presets for various genres, but you can always create your own set according to your sound preferences.
 All this makes VOX the best Hi-Res audio player for Mac and iPhone.

 As I've previously mentioned, Hi-Res files take up too much space.
 To solve this issue, VOX developers made a music cloud to store all your music library.

-LOOP has two crucial features:
+VOX Cloud has two crucial features: